When to Test for COVID-19

 Where to Get Tested for COVID-19

 Antigen COVID-19 tests are readily available at local pharmacies.
 Tests—along with COVID-19 protective supplies such as masks and hand sanitizer—are also Health Savings Account (HSA) eligible.
+Combination COVID-19 / FLU A & B Tests are available for purchase in the HUHS Script Center in our lobby at the Smith Campus Center.

-You can also get tested by making an appointment at HUHS.
+If you are ill and have any of the following symptoms, please call your provider’s office before arriving.
 You are required to wear a mask when entering HUHS if you have respiratory illness symptoms, a known COVID-19 exposure, or have tested positive for COVID-19.
+Your provider may suggest an alternative evaluation, such as a telemedicine visit.
+The following is a list of potential symptoms:

 - Cough